-At the fiscal year-end, the District's governmental funds reported a combined fund balance of \$11.0 million, an increase of \$.5 million from the previous year's fund balance.
-The current year-end fund balance consists of \$8.1 million in committed funds for emergencies, capital improvements and retiree health benefits as follows:
+At the fiscal year-end, the District's governmental funds reported a combined fund balance of \$10.8 million, a decrease of \$195,000 from the previous year's fund balance.
+The current year-end fund balance consists of \$7.7 million in committed funds for emergencies, capital improvements and retiree health benefits as follows:

 The Board has designated \$1.5 million for the Emergency Flood Fight Fund to be used by the District to initiate a flood emergency response and \$1.5 million has been designated for the Emergency Repair Fund.
 These funds will be used to initiate immediate repairs to levees damaged during a flood event so that the District will be better prepared to provide protection should another flood event follow.
 The Board has also designated \$3.6 million for future retiree health benefits in the Retiree Health Benefits Fund.
-To fund improvements on District levees, \$1.5 million has been designated for the Capital Outlay Fund.
+To fund improvements on District levees, \$1.1 million has been designated for the Capital Outlay Fund.

-The remaining \$2.9 million is unassigned and available for spending for flood protection purposes.
+The remaining \$3.0 million is unassigned and available for spending for flood protection purposes.
 These funds are included in the District's Operation and Maintenance Fund which is used for the annual costs associated with operating and maintaining the District's facilities, including administrative costs.

-Revenues in the District's governmental fund (General Fund, which consists of the Board's four designated funds), were approximately \$3.2 million.
-Assessment revenue of \$2.3 million was the major source (73%) of revenue for the governmental fund.
-O & M reimbursements (\$593,000) accounted for 19% of revenues and interest income (\$281,000) accounted for 8%.
-Expenditures from the governmental fund were \$2.7 million, which resulted in \$478,000 in revenues over expenditures for District operations.
+Revenues in the District's governmental fund (General Fund, which consists of the Board's four designated funds), were approximately \$2.9 million.
+Assessment revenue of \$2.3 million was the major source (81.5%) of revenue for the governmental fund.
+O & M reimbursements (\$274,000) accounted for 9.6% of revenues, the FMAP grant (\$212,000) accounted for 7.4%, and interest income (\$43,000) accounted for 1.5%.
+Expenditures from the governmental fund were \$3.1 million, which resulted in a decrease in fund balance of \$195,000.